-Maranyundo Girls School
+The “Mite Box” Connection with Maranyundo Girls School

-The mission of the Maranyundo Girls School is to offer students not simply access to education but academic excellence.
+Its mission is to offer girls access not simply to education but to academic excellence.
 The school provides degree-qualified teachers, small classes, teacher-enrichment opportunities and a beautiful, safe, well-equipped campus in which to learn.
 A secular school, open and welcoming to students of all faiths, it is run by the Benebikira Sisters, a Rwandan order of Roman Catholic nuns who have a long history of providing quality education to the poor.

 In 1995, Beijing was the site for the Fourth World Conference on Women sponsored by the United Nations.
 It was there that the Beijing Platform for Action was produced.
-Ten years later, in reviewing the progress made on the areas of concern identified in that Platform, a small group of women from the Episcopal Church were so deeply moved by their experiences at the 2005 gathering of the United Nations Commission on the Status of Women (UNCSW – Beijing +10), that they dedicated themselves to inviting others in their part of the world to share in their discoveries.
+Ten years later, on reviewing the progress made in the areas of concern identified in that Platform, a small group of women from the Episcopal Church were so deeply moved by their experiences at the 2005 gathering of the United Nations Commission on the Status of Women (UNCSW – Beijing +10), that they dedicated themselves to inviting others in their part of the world to share in their discoveries.
 To share their yearning for justice, their hope for a global consciousness and their attention to the realities of women in their own country and in the countries part of their Episcopal Province of the Anglican Communion.

-As women in the Episcopal Church [in the United States], in solidarity and mission with our sisters throughout the Anglican Communion, we seek to further our Gospel conviction for justice and peace through our presence at the United Nations.
+The group called itself Episcopal Women Changing the World and adopted a mission statement that reads: “As women in the Episcopal Church [in the United States], in solidarity and mission with our sisters throughout the Anglican Communion, we seek to further our Gospel conviction for justice and peace through our presence at the United Nations.
 We believe that the United Nations is an important instrument for implementing those convictions.
-We also commit to implementing the goals of the Beijing Platform for Action both in our church and our country/ies, as well as alongside our sisters in the rest of the Communion.
+We also commit to implementing the goals of the Beijing Platform for Action both in our church and our country/ies as well as alongside our sisters in the rest of the Communion.”

 For other outreach ministries, click here.